ashwaqmaha/Task-Manager/README.md

 # Terminal Task Manager

-**Stay on top of your tasks effortlessly with the powerful, developer-focused Terminal Task Manager.**

 This command-line-based task manager is designed for developers who thrive in a terminal environment, offering intuitive task management features with the simplicity of a CLI interface.
 Built in Python, this project demonstrates expertise in file handling, user interaction, and command-line tools.

 ## Table of contents